isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-filtering-menu.md

 ---
 description: Use the Filtering menu to use scripts that change the content of a web document before it is indexed.
-seo-description: Use the Filtering menu to use scripts that change the content of a web document before it is indexed.
-seo-title: About the Filtering menu
 solution: Target
 subtopic: Filtering
 title: About the Filtering menu